For those buying into the Christmas Debt extravaganza, you can expect a hefty financial start to the new year.

 Perhaps you do but ask yourself why?

-A friend of ours who is a teacher says she gets so many gift cards for Christmas and many she re-gifts to others.
+A friend of ours, a teacher, says she gets so many gift cards for Christmas and many she re-gifts to others.

 Why?
 She doesn’t use them or does not need them.